nexxeln/nexxel.dev/src/pages/faq.md

 ### What is your favourite web framework?

-[Remix](https://remix.run) has got to be my favourite framework, It isn't perfect, but I still enjoy writing code with Remix.
+[Nuxt](https://nuxt.com) has got to be my favourite framework, I love all the magic and crazy features it has.
 I'm also loving [Astro](https://astro.build) at the moment.
 [Solid Start](https://start.solidjs.com) is promising.

 <br />